Hidilyn Diaz: 2020 Summer Olympics

-2022
+2022–23 season

 On May 20, 2022, Diaz won her second gold medal win during the 31st Southeast Asian Games.
 In December of that year, she won the gold medal in the women's 55 kg event at the World Weightlifting Championships held in Bogotá, Colombia.
 In that same month, she was also elected as member of the IWF Athletes' Commission.

-2023

 Diaz would move up to the -59 kg weight class after the -53 kg and -55 kg classes were not included in the weightlifting program for the 2024 Summer Olympics in Paris.

 She made her competitive debut in the 59 kg division at the 2023 Asian Weightlifting Championships in South Korea.
 She placed 4th by lifting a total of 221 kg.

-2024
+Hiatus in 2024 and return in 2025

 Diaz failed to qualify for the 2024 Summer Olympics in Paris after failing to finish among the top ten in the IWF Olympic Qualification Ranking and was beaten by fellow Filipino Elreen Ando in the 59 kg class following the conclusion of the IWF World Cup in Thailand.
 In December 2024, Diaz has considered attempting to qualify for the 2028 Summer Olympics in Los Angeles.

+Diaz juggled training and coaching other weightlifters while preparing for her competitive return through the 2025 SEA Games in Thailand.
+She placed fourth in the 58 kg class and missed the podium stating that mental preparation was her biggest issue.
+Despite the results, Diaz stated she is not yet retiring.

+In the women's 58th kg event at the 33rd SEA Games in Chonburi, Thailand on 14 of December 2025, Diaz lifted 90kgs in the snatch and 110 kg in the clean and jerk for a total of 200 kgs, finishing fourth behind Thailand (gold), Indonesia (silver), and Vietname (bronze).
+She described the challenge as primarily mental after nearly two years away from competition and stated, "This is my best for now" and "I'm definitely not retiring, but I'm almost there."
+Diaz indicated she would target the 61 kg class and Olympic qualifiers in 2026 with the goal of competing at the 2028 Los Angeles Games.